eternalshash/Research.IIT/README.md

 ## Contact

-For any questions or inquiries, please contact Shashwat Choudhry at choudhryshashwat29@gmail.com
+For any questions or inquiries, please contact Shashwat Choudhry at choudhryshashwat29@gmail.com or schoudhry2@hawk.iit.edu

 ---